Useful tips delivered to your inbox.

 A soft inquiry is a type of credit check that doesn’t count negatively towards your credit score.
 The person or company providing the soft inquiry checks your credit report as a background check, such as when you would apply for a lease or a personal loan.

 Soft inquiries do not affect your credit score and can be useful for those with no credit or bad credit.
-If you have bad credit and don’t want your score to be negatively affected (and want more than just loans for bad credit), then a soft inquiry loan might be the right option for you.
+If you have bad credit and don’t want your score to be negatively affected, then a soft inquiry loan might be the right option for you.
 It’ll keep your credit safe in the long run.

 Watch out for unfair loan terms when agreeing to a soft inquiry loan.
 Many predatory lenders focus solely on credit, and not at all at the borrower’s ability to repay the loan.
 Be sure to do your homework and figure out all that the soft inquiry loan entails before agreeing to it.